 Access to the historic city centre

-In some of the roads surrounding the Cambridge historic centre there are rising bollards that control traffic in and out of the centre and these are located in the following streets:
+In some of the roads surrounding the Cambridge historic centre there are closed circuit television (CCTV) cameras mounted on poles that control traffic in and out of the centre and these are located in the following streets:

 - Bridge Street: Closed 24 hours a day every day

 - Emmanuel Road: Closed 24 hours a day every day

 - Regent Street: Closed 24 hours a day every day heading towards the city centre.
 The other carriageway isn’t restricted

 - Silver Street: Closed both ways midnight to 6am and 10am to 4pm.
 Open inbound only 6am to 10am.
 Open outbound only 4pm to midnight